Disclaimer: I don't own Pokémon.

 Bianca nodded.
 "I want to prove to myself that I can do it.
 That I can win a contest.
 And, the chance of having more Pokémon is very interesting.
 Also, I'd like to face and win against Janet one day.
 She got me into today's mess."
 She grinned slightly as she turned to gaze at the arena just as Janet's Beautifly used an impressive Flash attack to break Venomoth's Psychic attack, the bright and pretty flash shattering the Poison Moth's Pokémon mental concentration.
 The expertise of using such a visually appealing attack to make a very creative defensive maneuver made Chaz lose a decent chunk of his points.
 "I kind of need to get payback against her," Bianca finished, chuckling slightly.

 Latios chuckled.
 "Ooh, I like the sound of that," he commented psychically.
 "Anyway, good for you, Bianca.
-Just like your art, me and Latias back you up for it all the way."
+Just like your art, Latias and I back you up for it all the way."

 "You can expect us to help you out in all we can do to get you started caring for multiple Pokémon," Brock offered.
 "More breeding practice for me."